Week of November 28th – December 2nd

 Welcome to the thirteenth issue of Jeffers’ Journal!
-The season of Advent is upon us!
-It is a time of waiting and preparation for Christmas and the second coming of Christ.
-The theme for the first week of Advent is Hope.
-Please remember to come to school each day with an open mind, positive “I can” attitude, a friendly smile, and eager to be a member of our team!
+Advent is the season encompassing the four Sundays (and weekdays) leading up to the celebration of Christmas.
+The theme of the first week of Advent is Hope.
+Please come to school each day with an open mind, positive “I can” attitude, a friendly smile, and eager to be a member of our team!

 Here’s a breakdown of our learning:

 - Math: Its important children learn math facts for addition/subtraction and multiplication/division with the goal of automatic recall.
 For the upcoming week, the students will complete a different timed test to check their fact mastery each day.
 They will also continue to work on independent lessons on I-Ready Math each day.
 We will begin Topic 4 which includes: Multiply Decimals of Powers of 10, Estimate the Product of a Decimal and a Whole Number, Use Models to Multiply a Decimal and a Whole Number, and Multiply a Decimal by a Whole Number.

 - Grammar: Students will learn how to proofread their writing for subject-verb agreement, capital letters, and punctuation using the proofreading symbols.
 Is there a different between a singular and plural noun?
 What does the word irregular mean?
 How can you identify an irregular plural noun?